 All the biomass rots down in tanks, the seed drops to the bottom, we extract the seed, and then we plant the seed using different methodologies.

 Up to now, we've been using little Hessian bags - one bag per square metre - and it gives the seed purchase on the seabed and protects it from predators.

-Read about the project Saving Formentera’s Ocean Meadows
+Read about other projects that have also been helping this issue Saving Formentera’s Ocean Meadows